compstak/marionette-tabs/README.md

 		// your layout options, including the 'tabs' and 'content' regions.

 		behaviors: {
-			TabbedBehavior: {
+			TabBehavior: {
 				// required
-				behaviorClass: TabbedBehavior, // the actual behavior
+				behaviorClass: Tab.Behavior, // the actual behavior
 				tabs: tabs, // collection of tab objects

 				// optional
-				tabItemView: CustomItemView, // an item view that will be used for the tabs
+				tabItemView: CustomItemView, // a view that will be used for the tabs
 				defaultTab: 'tabId', // the tab that will be selected on initial view.
+				options: { model: thingy }, // options that will be passed to the content views
+				getOptions: function () { return { model: thingy }; }, // a function that will be called just before the view is created to get the options.
 			}
 		}
 	});